rharish101/dotfiles/README.md

 papirus-folders -C indigo --theme Papirus-Dark
 ```

-### **Wallpaper Scripts (Outdated)**
+### **Wallpaper Script**
-The script ".blur-desktop.py" blurs the wallpaper when the active/focused window is not the desktop.
-The script ".wallpaper.py" enables the wallpaper to be smoothly changed every X seconds.
+The script ".wallpaper.py" enables the wallpaper to be smoothly changed every few seconds.
 The wallpaper changing script is adapted from [xfce-wallpaper-transition](https://github.com/c4tz/xfce-wallpaper-transition).

-Both the scripts use argparse to parse commandline arguments.
+How to use:
-Simpy type `~/.blur-desktop.py -h` or `~/.wallpaper.py -h` to get the list of available commandline arguments.
+1. Run `~/.wallpaper.py -h` to get the list of available commandline arguments.
+2. Run the script with the necessary arguments.

 ### **Lockscreen Script**
 How to use: